 What Is An Extended Car Warranty?

 An extended car warranty is also known as a vehicle service contract.
 It’s optional coverage that you purchase to pay for mechanical breakdowns.
-Most of the time, an extended warranty begins once the factory warranty expires, but there are times that it might overlap.
+Most of the time, an extended warranty begins once your vehicle's factory warranty expires, but there are times that the coverage might overlap.

 Each extended warranty comes with its own terms and conditions.
-That’s why it’s essential to read through the contract carefully to understand what’s included with your coverage.
+That’s why it’s essential to read through a contract's fine print carefully to understand what’s included with your coverage.

 To determine if extended car warranties are worth it, you should look at both the cost and what it saves you from spending.
 Let’s start with the premium required to buy an extended warranty.

-The cost depends on several factors, but Endurance Warranty estimates that the average consumer spends between $350 and $700 per year on extended vehicle protection.
+The price depends on several factors, but based on our research, the average extended car warranty costs between $1,600 and $4,500.
 Keep in mind, when you purchase a car warranty from a dealer and include it in your financing, you are also going to pay interest, increasing the total cost.

-When determining the cost of extended auto warranties, warranty providers look at several factors:
+When determining the pricing of extended auto warranties, warranty providers look at several factors:

 - Type of vehicle: Driving a luxury model or sports car might raise the rate because the parts are more expensive.

 - Vehicle condition: The year and mileage of your vehicle are important.
-For many factory warranties, an inspection must also take place before coverage begins.
+For many manufacturer's warranties, an inspection must also take place before coverage begins.

 - Deductible: Some plans have the option of a $0 deductible, but that will raise the price of your warranty.
 If you can afford to pay a $100 or $200 deductible with each repair, you can lower your premium significantly.

-For an extended warranty to save you money, you need to be paying less than what you would spend on auto repairs.
-While all vehicles are different, we can look at the average cost of repairs in the industry.
+For an extended warranty to save you money, you need to be paying less for coverage than you would spend on auto repairs.
+While all vehicles are different, we can get a sense of repair costs by looking at industry averages.
 According to Liberty Mutual, here are a few repairs that cost between $500 and $1,000 on average.